What happens after treatment for eye cancer?

 - Blood tests to look for possible signs of cancer spread to the liver

 - Imaging tests such as chest x-rays, ultrasound, CT scans, or MRI scans to watch for cancer recurrence or spread, especially to the liver or lungs

 - recurrences can be treated more effectively if they are found early.

 If cancer does recur at some point, further treatment will depend on where the cancer is, what treatments you’ve had before, and your health.
-For more information on how recurrent cancer is treated, see the section “Treating uveal (eye) melanoma by location and size” For more general information on dealing with a recurrence, you may also want to see our document When Your Cancer Comes Back: Cancer Recurrence.
+For more information on how recurrent cancer is treated, see “Treating uveal (eye) melanoma by location and size” For more general information on dealing with a recurrence, see When Your Cancer Comes Back: Cancer Recurrence.

 Treatments for eye cancers such as surgery, radiation therapy, and laser therapy can cause side effects.
 Your doctors will check your treated eye for complications and may recommend medicines or operations to help control side effects and help to keep your vision as clear as possible.
 For example, radiation therapy might cause cataracts to form or injure muscles around the eye, resulting in blurred or double vision.
 In either case, surgery may help with these problems.